 Sunday, 23 April 2017

-Eating before Counting the Omer
+Eating Before Counting the Omer

-There is a machlokes as to when exactly this starts.
-The Shulchan Aruch Harav (OC 489:17) writes that one mustn’t eat from a half hour before shekia while the Mishna Berura (489:23) writes that one can eat until a half hour before nacht.
+Answer: The Rema (OC 489:4) states that once it is time to count the omer one must refrain from eating until they have counted.
+There is a machlokes as to when exactly this restriction begins.
+The Shulchan Aruch Harav (OC 489:17) writes that one must not eat from a half-hour before shekia, while the Mishna Berura (489:23) allows eating until a half-hour before nacht (see Shaar Hatzion 489:29).

 No comments: